 Interfacial materials, such as foams, emulsions, are composed of many bubbles and drops, stabilized either by surfactants, polymers or colloids.
 The question we tackle is : « how do molecular interactions and interfacial dynamics in the surfactant layers control the macroscopic properties of foams, emulsions or capsules? ».
-We have a special interest in « reactive » systems, whose interfacial dynamics such as adsorption/desorption fluxes can be actively controled by an external parameter.
-Examples include photoswitchable surfactants or thermoresponsive colloids.
-From a fundamental point of view, these reactive systems are molecular tools that enable to study how a tiny modification at the molecular scale has consequences at the mesoscopic and macroscopic scales.
-Another topic of interest is the study of interfaces and wetting situations in which mass transfers and/or phase transitions occur, such as solidification by freezing, cross-linking, complexation, evaporation.
-These solidification processes lead to local modifications of the interfacial tension or the viscosity at the nanometric scale, which have a huge impact on macroscopic interfacial behaviours.
+We have a special interest in « reactive » systems, whose dynamics is out of equilibrium due to a chemical reaction or a phase transition or an environmental stimulation.
+In such conditions the interfacial dynamics such as adsorption/desorption fluxes can be strongly modified.
+From a fundamental point of view, we study how a tiny modification at the molecular scale of the viscosity, interfacial tension, adsorption fluxes has consequences at the mesoscopic and macroscopic scales.

 Foams, are composed of many bubbles, stabilized by adsorbed surfactant molecules.
 They contain 90% of gas and 10% of liquid.
 We are currently using foams to oxidize and dissolve metals in the context of the recycling of metals in electronic wastes.
 We showed that oxygen, O2, present in the bubbles can oxidize metals in the presence of H+ ions in the continuous phase.
 We showed that the transfer of O2 and H+ controls the kinetics of the oxidation of Cu into Cu2+.